 clustered with the non-'release' jobs.

-#2 Updated by Erik Lindahl about 1 month ago
+#2 Updated by Erik Lindahl 4 months ago

 My plan is that we should stick entirely to Gitlab's default docs for the overall infrastructure (which is far better than ours), and only document our deviations from their typical flow.